2tanishchavan/Tic-Tac-Toe-/README.md

 # Tic-Tac-Toe-
-This is a Tic Tac Toe game
+This is a Tic Tac Toe game.
-It is a Gui game
+It is a Gui game.
-It is made with c++/cli with Windows Forms
+It is made with c++/cli with Windows Forms.